-number of legal steps to curb drug abuse and distribution.
+The Federal Government has taken a number of legal steps to curb drug abuse and distribution.
 These anti-drug laws affect several areas of our lives.
 For instance, the Department of Housing and Urban Development, which provides public housing funds, has the authority to evict residents found to be involved in drug related crimes on or near the public housing pre-mises.
 Businesses with federal contracts are subject to a loss of those contracts if they do not promote a drug-free environment.
 In our particular situation, students involved with drugs could lose their eligibility for financial aid.
-Further, they could also be denied other federal benefits, disability, retirement, health, welfare, and Social Security.
-Finally, a record of a felony or conviction in a entering certain career fields.
+Further, they could also be denied other federal benefits, disability, retirement, health, welfare, and Social Security Finally, a record of a felony or conviction in a drug-related crime may prevent a person from entering certain career fields.